 In~\cite{wang2020quantum,shi2023ultimate} another bound based on channel purification has been derived, which for small $t$ correspond with \eqref{eq:temp}, see App. \ref{app:temperature} for details.
 Another interesting bound is the one from ~\cite{Pirandola2017}, stating that:

-and does not depend on $t,N,\Gamma$ at all (while in practice the number of photon $N$ needed for saturating this bound increases with inverse of $t\Gamma$).
-This can be intuitively understood because, for a very long time, the system fully thermalizes (while the time of thermalization depend on $N,\Gamma$).
+and does not depend on $t,N,\Gamma$ at all (while in practice the number of photons $N$ needed for saturating this bound increases with the inverse of $t\Gamma$).
+This can be intuitively understood because, for a very long time, the system fully thermalizes (while the time of thermalization depends on $N,\Gamma$).

 More formally, the bound may be derived using the concept of quantum simulation~\cite{matsumoto2010metric,kolodynski2014precision}.
 The free evolution of any input state of the cavity interacting with the bath may be equivalently obtained by mixing this state with a thermal state via beam-splitter with transmittance $\kappa=e^{-t\Gamma}$.
-As the beamsplitter itself does not depend on $n_E$, it is clear that the QFI of the final state of the system cannot be bigger than the QFI of the initial global state of both systems and environments, which is (due to the product structure of initial state) simply the QFI of the thermal state.
+As the beamsplitter itself does not depend on $n_E$, the QFI of the final state of the system cannot be bigger than the QFI of the initial global state of both systems and environments, which is (due to the product structure of initial state) simply the QFI of the thermal state.
 This allows for bounding the problem of channel estimation by the simpler problem of state estimation.

 Note, that the bound \eqref{eq:termsing} does not contradict our results, but rather explains the origin of the advantage of using nonclassical states.
 Using more photons cannot overcome the bound \eqref{eq:termsing}, but it may allow for saturating it in a shorter time.
 As a consequence, using higher-energy Fock states more measurement repetitions may be performed in the same total time.
-Compared to previous results, our bound shows that this result cannot be overcome by using an adaptive strategy.
-The relation of our result to the existing bound is summarized in \autoref{fig:temp}.
+Compared to previous results, our bound shows that this result cannot be overcome even by using an adaptive strategy.
+The relation of our result to the existing bounds is summarized in~\autoref{fig:temp}.

 A comparison of \eqref{eq:termsing} with \eqref{eq:temp} shows that, for optimal performance, the time of a single repetition cannot be longer than $t\sim 1/\Gamma N$.
 One should be careful with taking the limit $N\to\infty$, as then one can reach time scales so small, that the Lindblad equation is not valid any more.